-May is Mental Health Awareness Month, and we thought it was time to talk about the mental and emotional effects of living with a rare and chronic disease.
+Now is the time to talk about the mental and emotional effects of living with a rare and chronic disease.
 Being chronically ill opens the door to so many factors that can cause additional stress or challenges for people.
 Challenges like:

 - Your illness is often not understood, even by your loved ones.
 Unless they’ve dealt with chronic pain and debilitating fatigue, they may have a hard time understanding why you sometimes don’t have the energy for everyday things or to spend time with them.

 - Chronically ill people can be made to feel like a burden on their loved ones, which puts a strain on these relationships- the very relationships that are supposed to be the foundation of your support system.